 - 4.2.1.
-The business rates collection rate at the end of Sept was 57.61% which is 0.6% ahead of the performance in 2016/17.
-The forecast is to achieve the 2017/18 in-year collection target of 97.7% collecting some £375.5m of income. - 4.2.2.
+The business rates collection rate at the end of Sept was 64.91% which is 0.5% ahead of the performance in 2016/17.
+The forecast is to achieve the 2017/18 in-year collection target of 97.7% collecting some £374.8m of income. - 4.2.2.
 The opening total rateable value of business properties in Leeds was £915.54m at 1st April.
-This grew by £1.7m to £917.24m in mid-May, but, following a number of Valuation Office reductions, has fallen to £914.77m at 30th September. - 4.2.3.
+This grew by £1.7m to £917.24m in mid-May, but, following a number of Valuation Office reductions, had fallen to £914.77m at 30th September.
+At 30th October the list has recovered the growth experienced in the early part of the year and stands at £917.32m - 4.2.3.
 To calculate Leeds' actual income from business rates this total rateable value is multiplied by the national business rates multiplier (46.6p in the pound).
 After reliefs and adjustments this amount is then shared between Leeds City Council (49%), West Yorkshire Fire Authority (1%) and Central Government (50%).
-Following deductions for the Business Rates tariff and to meet the business rates deficit brought forward, Leeds' actual business rates income is projected to be in the region of £137.8m, which is lower than the budget requirement and may impact further on the Collection Fund deficit.
+Following deductions for the Business Rates tariff and to meet the business rates deficit brought forward, Leeds' actual business rates income is projected to be in the region of £136.7m, which is lower than the budget requirement of £142.9m and may impact further on the Collection Fund deficit.
 The position on the Collection Fund deficit is kept under constant review as deficits are carried forward and impact on the resources available in the following year.